 How does it work?

-Alcoholism is a serious issue in the UK and causes thousands of deaths each year with over 6,000 in 2008 alone.
-It wreaks havoc and misery for alcoholics and their families.
+Alcoholism is a serious issue in the UK and causes thousands of deaths each year 8,974 in 2020 alone.
+It destroys the lives of addicts and those around them.

 Alcohol addiction is defined by any of the following symptoms:

 - Regularly consuming more than 14 units (women) or 21 (men) of alcohol per week;

 - Drinking alcohol at inappropriate moments or whilst endangering others (for example whilst at work, looking after children or just before driving);